jvm123/semantic-kitti-api/README.md

 # SemanticKITTI prediction example

-This is (near) minimal quickstart example for generating predictions within the SemanticKITTI API.
+predict_hdbscan.py is (near) minimal quickstart example for generating predictions within the SemanticKITTI API.
 It does not apply convolutional networks or is optimized for any reasonable segmentation performance.
 Rather, it demonstrates
 - how to import LIDAR data into your Python source
 - how to perform basic clustering with a (H)DBSCAN method
 - how to perform segmentation based on fixed object size parameters